alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Lower case.

 ### Twitter account

 Title case.
 Twitter is a trademarked name.

 ### two-factor authentication

-Shorten as “2FA”.
-Do not confuse with “multi-factor authentication”.
+Shorten as "2FA".
+Do not confuse with "multi-factor authentication".

 {% include "layouts/shared/back-to-top.njk" %}